-Before joining Monash in December 2008, he was an investigative reporter at The Sunday Age and The Age newspapers.
-He has 30 years experience in print journalism, has written two books and has produced documentaries for ABC and SBS television in Australia.
+Bill Birnbauer, Australia, was an investigative reporter and senior editor at The Age and The Sunday Age newspapers for more than three decades.
+He has written three books and numerous book chapters, and has produced documentaries for ABC and SBS television in Australia.

-He has participated in two ICIJ projects: the first exposing links between organized crime syndicates and Big Tobacco, as well as The Water Barons, an award-winning project on the privatization of water.
+He was a Knight Journalism Fellow at Stanford University in 1993.
+He has also won several key journalism awards.
+He participated in two ICIJ projects: the first exposing links between organized crime syndicates and Big Tobacco, and The Water Barons, an award-winning project on the privatization of water.

 Birnbauer has a PhD based on his research on nonprofit investigative journalism in the United States.
 He was a senior lecturer and adjunct professor in journalism at Monash University in Melbourne.
 He is a former vice chair of the ICIJ’s Network Committee.